 6) Delegate jobs to the right people

-Part of why it is important that you establish a relationship with your team and get to know them individually is so you can assess what their personal strengths are.
-People perform better and are more engaged in roles where they feel they are employing their best skills, so delegating suitable roles that suit each individual will have a significant impact on the productivity of the team.
+Part of why it is vital that you establish a relationship with your team and get to know them individually is so you can assess what their strengths are.
+People perform better and are more engaged in roles where they feel they are employing their best skills, so delegating proper functions that suit each will have a significant impact on the productivity of the team.

 7) Manage conflict

 When there is conflict in the workplace, it should not be ignored.
-Turning a blind eye could lead to a negative atmosphere, which could have implications for staff productivity and communication among the team may suffer.
-When an issue arises it’s important that it is addressed straight away before it builds.
+Turning a blind eye could lead to a negative atmosphere, which could have implications for staff productivity, and communication among the team may suffer.
+When an issue arises, it’s crucial that it is addressed straight away before it builds.

 8) Set a good example

-Your staff will look to you for guidance and inspiration, so it’s essential that you set a good example in order to gain their respect.
-If you expect them to behave professionally and commit to their work, it’s important that you do so yourself.
+Your staff will look to you for guidance and inspiration, so it’s essential that you set a good example to gain their respect.
+If you expect them to behave professionally and commit to their work, it’s vital that you do so yourself.
 Make sure that you are doing your job, continuing to develop your career and support your team in doing so too.